AMReX-Astro/Castro/Exec/unit_tests/diffusion_test/README.md

 e.g. we see fourth-order convergence in the temperature

-## 2-d spherical geometry (with AMR)
+## 2-d spherical geometry with AMR and non-constant conductivity

-We use a non-center Gaussian initial condition to test resolution convergence and AMR for 2D spherical geometry.
+We use a non-center Gaussian initial condition to test resolution convergence when using a non-constant conductivity for 2D spherical geometry.

 First compile with power law conductivity: